medined/using-packer-to-compile-nifi/README.md

 * HashiCorp **Terraform** (https://www.terraform.io/) uses Infrastructure as Code to provision and manage any cloud, infrastructure, or service.

 * **s3fs** (https://github.com/s3fs-fuse/s3fs-fuse) allows Linux and macOS to mount an S3 bucket via FUSE. s3fs preserves the native object format for files, allowing use of other tools like AWS CLI.

+* **Apache NiFi** NiFi was built to automate the flow of data between systems.
+While the term 'dataflow' is used in a variety of contexts, we use it here to mean the automated and managed flow of information between systems.

 ## NOTE